faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 What we don't get is the text of the actual assertion that had occurred.
 One presumes that the prior section for filtered syslog information was supposed to do that job.
 Nevertheless, _Window->Devices and Simulators->Open Console_ will allow us to recover that information.

-When we see an Exception Backtrace in a customer crash report, we should ask for the device console log of the crashing device.
+When we see an Exception Backtrace in a customer Crash Report, we should ask for the device console log of the crashing device.

 We would for example see:
 ```